Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsubsection{Power spectrum constraints on monodromy inflation}

 We carry out a Bayesian analysis of axion monodromy inflation using a high-resolution version of {\tt CAMB} coupled to the {\tt PolyChord} sampler (see Sect.~\ref{sec:PR_Bayes}).
-For our baseline analysis we conservatively adopt the {\tt PLIK} $T$-only ``bin1'' likelihood, using only low-$\ell$ polarization data.
+For our baseline analysis we conservatively adopt \Planck\ TT+lowP, using the ``bin1'' high-$\ell$ $TT$ likelihood.
 In addition to the primordial template priors specified above, we marginalize over the standard priors for the cosmological parameters, the primordial amplitude, and foreground parameters.

-The marginalized joint posterior constraints on pairs of primordial parameters for the semi-analytic and analytic templates are shown in Figs.~\ref{fig:mono_semianalytic} and \ref{fig:mono_analytic}, respectively.
+The marginalized joint posterior constraints on pairs of primordial parameters for the analytic and semi-analytic templates are shown in Figs.~\ref{fig:mono_analytic} and \ref{fig:mono_semianalytic}, respectively.

 The complex structures seen in these plots arise due to degeneracies in the likelihood frequency ``beating'' between underlying modulations in the data and the model \citep{Easther:2004vq}.
 Parameter combinations where ``beating'' occurs over the largest $k$ ranges lead to discrete local maxima in the likelihood.
 Fortuitous correlations in the observed realization of the $C_\ell$ can give the same effect.